SpencerNorris/EnergyGraph/README.md

 3) Changing "TYPE OF PRODUCER" to "SECTOR_NAME" for consistency between sheets, make Setlr files cleaner when defining pipeline.

-3) Removing commas from CONSUMPTION, SECTOR_NAME columns to make sure CSV is well-formed.
+4) Removing commas from "CONSUMPTION", "SECTOR_NAME" columns to make sure CSV is well-formed.

 ONTOLOGY